mlan/docker-asterisk/src/websms/doc/websms.md

 Many API supports the full range of Unicode character encoding, but some do not.
 In case the API only support UCS-2, it might be required to force WebSMS to use it and thereby limit the Unicode character range to BNP (U+0000, U+FFFF).
 This is achieved by defining `val_unicode = UCS-2`.

 There are APIs that supports the full range but needs an additional key-value pair in the HTTP request data to handle non-BMP characters.
 When defining `val_unicode = "key=value"` the key-value pair `key:value` is added to the request data when the message body include non-BMP characters.

+#### Outgoing static key-value pairs

+Sometimes your ITSP need some static key-value pairs in the HTTP request data that WebSMS does not provide.
+In such case you can inject them using `val_static`.
+The syntax is; `val_static = "key1=value1,key2=value2`.

 #### Incoming echo